The Peerless Inn – Affordable and central, it’s likably shabby in parts, but also very modern in others.

 - Walking: While the sidewalks along the main road can be disconcertingly overcrowded, the backstreets around the market area behind the hotel are easier and safer to wander around.

 - Public Transport: Local buses and trams are of no use to tourists.
-The Kolkata Metro is reasonably useful to reach areas a little further north or south, but won’t link to the airport and main railway station (Howrah) until at least mid-2021.
+The Kolkata Metro is reasonably useful to reach areas a little further north or south, but won’t link to the airport and main railway station (Howrah) until finished.
 The nearest metro station, Esplanade, is on the main road.
-4-minute walk (350m).
+(350m).

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Also, lots of auto-rickshaws – and man-pulled versions – around the backstreets.